April 16, 2019

-“Traditional finance organizations weren’t designed to answer the types of questions that a digital business consistently asks of them,” says Christopher Iervolino, research director at Gartner.
+“Traditional finance organizations weren’t designed to answer the types of questions that a digital business consistently asks them,” says Christopher Iervolino, Managing VP at Gartner.

 Applications must enable a more flexible and collaborative approach with business partners.
-To that end, says Iervolino, applications leaders should first assess their current maturity in four key areas, so they can plot a roadmap for each:
+To that end, says Iervolino, application leaders should first assess their current maturity in four key areas, so they can plot a roadmap for each:

 Heavy use of Excel is a good indicator of an immature budgeting process.
 More mature processes rely less on spreadsheets, and favor purpose-built FP&A solutions that provide access to common databases, manage data scenarios and related workflows, and ensure transparency.

 Immature financial planning capabilities often resemble a shadow budget process, with iterative reporting that can take nine months or more to produce results — by which time the results are often outdated or irrelevant.
-Other earmarks of immaturity are simplistic reports, scarce analytics, and a lack of (or visibility into) business-value insights.
+Other earmarks of immaturity are simplistic reports, scarce analytics and a lack of (or visibility into) business-value insights.

-Mature reporting processes move beyond simple “board books” toward a more comprehensive “playbook” that incorporates a variety of data, builds a narrative around it, and ultimately generates actionable insights.
+Mature reporting processes move beyond simple “board books” toward a more comprehensive “playbook” that incorporates a variety of data, builds a narrative around it and ultimately generates actionable insights.

 Less mature FP&A capabilities typically rely on traditional planning and budgeting tools for forecasting and modeling capabilities.
 These tools tend to be static, and can’t cope with highly complex business environments.